-Drones have been said to date all the way back to 1907 (there are some reports of even earlier), when the first rudimentary quadcopter was used for military operations.
+Drones have been said to date back to 1907, when the first rudimentary quadcopter was used for military operations.
 Ever since then, drone technology has continued to improve and be used for a myriad of things, including drone photography.

 So take a moment to spread your wings and soar as we delve deeper into the wonderful world of drone photography and explore the world from above.